wilsonmar/VisualStudio/README.md

 or multiple Git repositories for maximum flexibility.

 ## <a name="VS_Tips"> Visual Studio Usage Tips</a>
-http://blogs.msdn.com/b/benwilli/archive/2015/04/07/back-to-basics-visual-studio-tips.aspx
+Ben Williams's list of tips at http://blogs.msdn.com/b/benwilli/archive/2015/04/07/back-to-basics-visual-studio-tips.aspx

-1. Install the Productivity Power Tools
+1. Install the Productivity Power Tools Plug-in
 2. Pin your data tips
 3. Use “Navigate To”
 4. Code Snippets